azurecitadel/azurecitadel.github.io/workshops/arm/arm-lab2-sources.md

 1. Click on Save
 1. Go back up to the resource group and click on Automation Script again
 1. Copy out the "after" version of the JSON and paste it into another new file in VS Code
+1. Type `CTRL-SHIFT-P` to bring up the Command Palette
 1. Use the 'File: Compare Active File With...' to see the difference

 ![Compare](/workshops/arm/images/lab2-3-compareRgExports.png)